 There are a limited number of awards that will be provided in the form of registration fee waivers.
 Eligible participants include: post-doctoral fellows or graduate students who are submitting an abstract.

 Note: If you require financial support please apply for the award and wait for confirmation before registering.
 Otherwise, we will be unable to reimburse you for the total registration amount.

 Since there is a limited number of awards available, we encourage you to look for other financial options either with your institution, private corporations or governmental support program.

 Notes on Food: Included in the registration fees are: breakfasts, refreshment breaks, buffet lunches, and dinners.

 Accommodations are not included in the conference fees.

-However, McGill University has negotiated a block of rooms, at preferential rates, at Hotel Le Cantlie Suites available from July 20 – 25, 2020 to those attending the DNATV 2020 on a "first-come, first-served" basis.
+However, McGill University will negotiate a block of rooms, at preferential rates, at Hotel Le Cantlie Suites to those attending the DNATV Meeting on a "first-come, first-served" basis.

 Type of room